nikitasilaparasetty/10-Minute-Programs-for-Python-Beginners/README.md

 PROJECT - 2

 This is a very basic Python Program to understand the concept of NLP (Natural Language Processing) using a similar set of Codes as in Project-1.
 Here, we find out what a webpage is talking about, by counting the 'n' most frequently used words in it.
 Practically, this will not always give us a 100% accurate answer, but we may at least get the jist of the web page's content.
 This project contains 2 Methods, and a little more detail, compared to the previous one.

+PROJECT - 3

+This is a Python Program that will help you understand the basics of Sentiment Analysis.
+It is very simple, and requires only one main library.
+Through this Program, we can determine whether a statement is a positive one, or a negative one.